maresmar/yEd-UML-Palette/README.md

 # yEd-UML-Palette
-yEd's palette extension for UML diagram elements
+yEd's palette extension for UML diagrams

 # How to install